abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 ![hash-function](./img/hashFunction.png)

 - Arrays and lists map straight to memory, but hash tables are smarter. hey use a hash function to intelligently figure out where to store elements.
+  - array like a data structure where keys (integers) can be used directly as an index to store values.
+However, in cases where the keys are large and cannot be used directly as an index, you should use **hashing**.
 - Hash tables are great for:
   1. creating a mapping from one thing to another
   2. looking something up